SaenthanP/Todo-List/README.md

 # MERN Stack Todo List

 ## Description
-A simple todo list made using the MERN stack
+A todo list made using the MERN stack
 - Secure login and registration through the use of JSON web tokens and bcrypt hashing
 - Can create and delete tasks